 We targeted prisoners prior to release or recently released from prison, who were furthest from the labour market to enhance motivation, build aspirations and overcome multiple barriers to work and life.

-Project Co-ordinators provided specialist 1:1 mentoring support offering up to 6 sessions to create attitudinal change and encourage people to access work, training and volunteering opportunities as part of their rehabilitation process.
+Mentoring Co-ordinators provided specialist 1:1 mentoring support offering up to 6 sessions to create attitudinal change and encourage people to access work, training and volunteering opportunities as part of their rehabilitation process.

 This project was part-funded by the European Social Fund and has now finished.
+Cilla Roberts the Achieve Contract Manager provided feedback on our performance:

 Case Study: Aaron